jude-ab/MusicVisuals/README.md

 ```

 # How it works
-•All the visuals that I designed run through MyVisual.java in the package C19366991.
+• All the visuals that I designed run through MyVisual.java in the package C19366991.
 When looking through MyVisual.java, you can see that I included constructors for the visuals that I called in setup().
 This was included to create the visuals from inside the draw function.
 The display functions are called here for each of the visuals.

-•I also added an alternative for the wave visual, so if you wish to see the “waves” in a block with a single sin wave in the middle, you uncomment lines 141-155 (calculatefFrequencyBands( );).
+• I also added an alternative for the wave visual, so if you wish to see the “waves” in a block with a single sin wave in the middle, you uncomment lines 141-155 (calculatefFrequencyBands( );).

-•When the user presses the space bar, the music starts playing in the background while the visuals responded to the music.
+• When the user presses the space bar, the music starts playing in the background while the visuals responded to the music.

 # What I am most proud of in the assignment

 I am proud of how in the end all the visuals came out as planned and how much I’ve learned about processing while doing this assignment.
 I learned many interesting new ideas and concepts such as:

 	• Use of radians.